Construction Arbitrations in the Nuclear Sector

 ‘Nuclear incident’ is defined in the Vienna Convention as ‘any occurrence or series of occurrences having the same origin which causes nuclear damage’.

-The convention is in force in Argentina, Ghana, India, Japan, Montenegro, Morocco, Romania, the UAE and the US.
-See www.iaea.org/Publications/Documents/Conventions/supcomp_status.pdf (as at 1 June 2017).
+The convention is in force in Argentina, Canada, Ghana, India, Japan, Montenegro, Morocco, Romania, the United Arab Emirates and the United States.
+See www-legacy.iaea.org/Publications/Documents/Conventions/supcomp_status.pdf (accessed 21 August 2018).

 Alternatively, the supplier may seek to pass down liability to lower tiered suppliers in arbitrations under subcontracts.

-To take an extreme example, the ITER project - an international 35-year collaboration to design and construct the first magnetic nuclear fusion plant currently under construction in France - commenced site works in 2007.
+To take an extreme example, the ITER project – an international 35-year collaboration to design and construct the first magnetic nuclear fusion plant currently under construction in France – commenced site works in 2007.
 Construction of the Tokamak Building commenced in 2014 with a seven-year build phase, First Plasma is planned for 2025 and Deuterium-Tritium Operation currently planned for 2035.
-See www.iter.org/faq#We_hear_the_project_is_delayed_Are_the_ITER_Members_prepared_to_contribute_additional_budget.
-The earthquake and tsunami in Japan on 11 March 2011 caused a one-year delay to First Plasma owing to damage to the installations producing the superconducting magnet and neutral beam test equipment.
-See www.iter.org/faq#Was_the_ITER_Project_schedule_affected_by_the_natural_disaster_in_2011_in_Japan.
+See www.iter.org/proj/inafewlines (accessed 21 August 2018).

 Non-linear analysis may also be appropriate for construction arbitrations outside the nuclear sector where the project involves multiple interactions that are not properly reflected in the traditional analyses.
+For example, systems dynamics is a tool relatively common within the oil majors.
 Until such time as non-linear analysis is widely accepted by construction arbitrators, the author recommends that this evidence is presented in conjunction with traditional delay and quantum analysis.